Using Soundbites and Narration to help make Edit Decisions that effect Rhythm and Pacing

-When you make an edit, it’s an important decision.
+Editing is an important decision.
 Each edit should advance your story.
 So when do you make an edit?
 There are many reasons.
-Your story should have a rhythm like a good song has a good beat.
+Your story should have a rhythm, like a good song and beat.
 How do you find your rhythm?
-Here’s an idea.
-Follow the rhythm of the narration and the soundbites.
+Here’s an idea: Follow the rhythm of the narration and the soundbites.

 EG Trekking Careers – Lindsay Gore

 This is a story I produced for Emily Griffith Technical College, profiling a successful graduate.
-Throughout this story, I use the rhythm of my narration and the rhythm of Lindsay’s soundbites to help make edit decisions.
+Throughout this story, I use the rhythm of my narration and Lindsay’s soundbites to help make edit decisions.

 The 1st shot of the story is Lindsay walking to her salon station.